OJ2016/ME-C3100/README.txt

 Student name: Ville Ojaniemi
 Student number: 356385
-Hours spent on requirements (approx.):
+Hours spent on requirements (approx.):4h
-Hours spent on extra credit (approx.):
+Hours spent on extra credit (approx.):6h

 # First, some questions about where you come from and how you got started.
 # Your answers in this section will be used to improve the course.
 # They will not be judged or affect your points, but please answer all of them.
 # Keep it short; answering shouldn't take you more than 5-10 minutes.

 - What are you studying here at Aalto?
 (Department, major, minor...?)
+Computer Science

 - Which year of your studies is this?
+4th

-- Is ME-C3100 a mandatory course for you?
+- Is ME-C3100 a mandatory course for you? no

 - Have you had something to do with graphics before?
 Other studies, personal interests, work?
+I've been coding some graphics related things on my own, but mostly in 2D

 - Do you remember basic linear algebra?
-Matrix and vector multiplication, cross product, that sort of thing?
+Matrix and vector multiplication, cross product, that sort of thing? no

 - How is your overall programming experience?
 What language are you most comfortable with?
+I'm fairly experienced, I've been coding(or atleast doing something like it) since I was 10.
+I have been using Java based languages(Processing, Scala) a lot and thus like those.
+Also C is familiar.

 - Do you have some experience with these things?
 (If not, do you have experience with something similar such as C or Direct3D?)
-C++:
+C++: some experience
-C++11:
-OpenGL:
+C++11: if this is different from above then no.
+OpenGL: a bit mostly 2D drawing.

+Also I've been coding in C.

 - Have you used a version control system such as Git, Mercurial or Subversion?
 Which ones?
+I've used Git

-- Did you go to the technology lecture?
+- Did you go to the technology lecture? we had technology lectre or does this mean the lectures on mondays and wednesdays? if not then no.

-- Did you go to exercise sessions?
+- Did you go to exercise sessions? no

-- Did you work on the assignment using Aalto computers, your own computers, or both?
+- Did you work on the assignment using Aalto computers, your own computers, or both? own computer

 # Which parts of the assignment did you complete?
 Mark them 'done'.
 # You can also mark non-completed parts as 'attempted' if you spent a fair amount of